eike-fokken/backupgrazer/README.md

 ## Installation

 Before you can use grazer, you must build it.

+Therefore you need cmake and a c++ compiler.

 Supported compilers are clang and gcc.
 Note that also gcc-mingw can be used but you have to ship the dlls by hand.
-Later on there will be a guide for this.
+And this is not yet fully supported but later on there will be a guide for this.

 As we strive for full standard compliance, a port to other compilers is hopefully easy.